syncfusion-content/windowsforms-docs/WindowsForms/Menus/KeyBoard-Support.md

 ## Displaying shortcut text in menu item

-The menu items can be slected and the respective action can be done by specifying the shortcuts via the `Shortcut` property of the menu item.
+The menu items can be selected and the respective action can be done by specifying the shortcuts via the `Shortcut` property of the menu item.
 The below code snippet shows a shortcut is being assigned to the menu item.

 {% tabs %}